John Johnson (safety): College career

 In 2013, Johnson began attending Boston College.
 He made his collegiate debut in the Eagles' season-opening 24–14 victory over the FCS' #5 Villanova Wildcats.
 On November 16, 2013, he recorded three solo tackles and made one tackle for a loss in a 38–21 victory over NC State.
 On December 31, 2013, Johnson made his first career fumble recovery during a 19–42 loss to Arizona in the 2013 AdvoCare V100 Bowl.
 He played cornerback and on special teams as a freshman and finished his season with four combined tackles, a tackle for a loss, and a fumble recovery in 12 games.

 Professional career

+Pre-draft

 On January 28, 2017, Johnson accepted an invitation to the Senior Bowl and played for the North who lost 15–16 to the South.
 He had an impressive week at practice leading up to the Senior Bowl and had a meeting with the Indianapolis Colts.
-Johnson attended the NFL combine and completed all of the required combine and positional drills.
+Johnson attended the NFL Combine and completed all of the required combine and positional drills.
 On March 14, 2017, he participated at Boston College's pro day and chose to attempt the broad jump and run positional drills.
 Among 20 NFL teams had team representatives and scouts attend, that included defensive backs coaches from the New York Jets and Detroit Lions, to scout Johnson, Matt Millano, Patrick Towles, and three other teammates.
 He was ranked as the seventh best free safety prospect in the draft by DraftScout.com.